icgc-argo/argo-docs/docs/submission/submitted-data.md

 ## Program Overview: Statistics and Progress

-The first half of the Program Dashboard highlights import metrics of progress and statistics to display a programs completion status of molecular and clinical data against the number of donors that have been committed for submission to ARGO.
+The first half of the Program Dashboard highlights important metrics of progress and statistics to display a program's completion status of molecular and clinical data against the number of donors that have been committed for submission to ARGO.

 Program progress is summarized within the following dashboard "cards":